whosonfirst/go-whosonfirst-browser/README.md

 2022/11/11 22:29:05 Listening on http://localhost:8080
 ```

-Only the [GoCloud `fileblob` providers](https://gocloud.dev/howto/blob/#local) for accessing files on the local filesystem is enabled by default.
+The `-protomaps-bucket-uri` is expected to be a valid [gocloud.dev/blob](https://gocloud.dev/howto/blob/) bucket URI.
+Only the [gocloud `fileblob` provider](https://gocloud.dev/howto/blob/#local) for accessing files on the local filesystem is enabled by default.
 If you need to enable other providers you will need to clone the [cmd/whosonfirst-browser/main.go](cmd/whosonfirst-browser/main.go) tool and add the relevant `import` statements.
 See the [Data sources and Caches](#) section for examples.

+##### Tailscale

 Or all of those things but running the application as a [Tailscale virtual private service](https://tailscale.com/blog/tsnet-virtual-private-services/):